AV referendum: No vote a bitter blow, says Clegg

 Labour leader Ed Miliband, who supported a move to AV, said the public had "delivered a clear verdict which I accept".

-But he said elections still had to change in a way which made "people feel more included in our politics".'Shut out'
+But he said elections still had to change in a way which made "people feel more included in our politics".

 The AV referendum campaign has been marked by strong words of criticism between the two camps.

 In a speech accepting his side's victory, No to AV campaign chairman Matthew Elliott said the result was "clear signal from every part of the country that people want to keep our simple, fair and effective system for electing MPs".